Gaslight (1940 film): Post-release

 Encouraged by the success of the play and film, MGM bought the remake rights, but with a clause insisting that all existing prints of Dickinson's version be destroyed, even to the point of trying to destroy the negative, so that it would not compete with their more highly publicised 1944 remake starring Charles Boyer, Ingrid Bergman, and Joseph Cotten.

+When the British film (1940) was eventually released in the United States in 1952, it was renamed as Angel Street, the title that had been used in the 1940s for Broadway productions of the original play.

 Denominalisation of the film's title

 Self-help and popular psychology authors sometimes denominalise the film's title (also known as "verbing") and use it as a verb ("gaslighting").
 Gaslighting, in this context, refers to manipulating a person or a group of people, in a way similar to the way the protagonist in the play was manipulated.